How can you avoid extra roaming costs when using your mobile phone outside of the US? Read on to use your phone abroad.

 It’s important to make sure that your phone is compatible with the phone carrier networks in the country that you are traveling to.
 Your phone might for example work when making voice calls, but you may find that you are not able to send text messages, or send and receive data in any way.
 Avoid issues by checking with your US mobile phone provider before you depart.

-If you want to be able to make use of your phone without any extra roaming fees or worries about the extra cost, you'll be happy to know that there is a way around paying extra money.
+If you want to be able to make use of your phone without any extra roaming fees or worries about the extra cost, you’ll be happy to know that there is a way around paying extra money.
 Simply buy a prepaid SIM card for the country you are visiting, before you travel.
-This way you can keep on top of your phone data expenses and avoid high additional roaming fees.
+This way you can keep on top of your phone data expenses and avoid high international roaming fees.
 If you run out of call credit or mobile data, you can easily top up online from anywhere.